Edison-Wei/Pong/Pong/README.md

 # Pong

-Creating the popular 1970s game Pong using Java with the help of JavaFX.
+Develop the popular 1970s game Pong using Java with JavaFX framework.